cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-10-game-deadline.md

 # A Game Deadline

 In the previous section you introduced a FIFO that keeps the _oldest_ games at the head of the FIFO, and the most recently updated games at the tail.
-An old game does not necessarily means it is expired.
+A game just being old does not necessarily means it is expired.
 To ascertain that, you need to add a new field `deadline` to a game, and test against it.
 Let's prepare the field.

 ## New Information